jupiter/simple-mock/README.md

 ## Why

 The most complete, framework-agnostic mocking library is [sinon.js](http://sinonjs.org/).
 It also has pages of documentation and lots of sugar-coating that we generally don't need.
-Just because it is there doesn't mean you need it.
 Keep it simple!